AjayKMehta/setup-machine/README.md

 #### Extras

-To support rendering of PDF documents that include SVG files, automatically converting them to PDF images in Quarto 1.3+, install `rsvg-convert`` from <https://github.com/miyako/console-rsvg-convert> and add to`$PATH`.
+To support rendering of PDF documents that include SVG files, automatically converting them to PDF images in Quarto 1.3+, install `rsvg-convert` from <https://github.com/miyako/console-rsvg-convert> and add to`$PATH`.

-tinytex is a lightweight alternative to MikTeX:
+(**Optional**) tinytex is a lightweight alternative to MikTeX:

 ```shell
 quarto install tinytex